riotkit-org/ci-utils/README.md

 ======================================

 Set of scripts commonly used on CI.
+Requires Python 3.6+, Bash, Docker, MySQL client, nc (regarding what you need to use).
+Only basic shell utils and basic Python libraries are used, so the requirements should be met easily by any environment.

 Works with any CI, incl.
-Travis CI, Jenkins, Circle CI, Gitlab CI.
+Travis CI, Jenkins, Circle CI, Gitlab CI, Boautomate.

+### Stability

+The recent development version is placed at `master` branch.
+Very frequently there are tagged versions using the **semantic versioning** convention.

+Please never use **master** at your CI or at your docker containers, because **master** can unexpectedly change.
+See Travis-CI integration section to see how to install the tools.

 ### Usage